top of page

 4. Chronic Pain & Fatigue:

 Sauna use has been used to relieve pain in various disorders including arthritis, fibromyalgia, back pain, chronic tension headaches, generalised chronic pain and many more.
 It is believed that the sauna's heat creates a sedative effect, resulting in a natural analgesic, (pain killer), that also serves to enhance immunosuppressive and anti-inflammatory function and increase endorphin levels.
 A 2005 study also found a dramatic improvement in patients with Cronic Fatigue Syndrome, (CFS) who had found minimal relief from previous medical interventions.
-After introducing regular heath therapy, patients found that their symptoms vastly diminished, so much so that the medication they had been taking for 3-5 years was no longer required, and there was no relapse or exacerbation of symptoms in the following year!
-This has been repeated in similar study's since.
+After introducing regular heat therapy, patients found that their symptoms vastly diminished, so much so that the medication they had been taking for 3-5 years was no longer required, and there was no relapse or exacerbation of symptoms in the following year!
+This has been repeated in similar studies since.

 5. Sports Performance & Muscle Recovery:

 Sauna use increases oxygen, nutritional, and hormonal flow to the muscles.
 Significantly improving exercise-induced muscle damage (DOMS).
 Adding ice baths into this practice has been shown to elevate these responses even more!
-Going from sauna to ice bath, (known as contrast therapy), works by restricting fluid diffusion into cells and utilising hydrostatic pressure to reduce post-exercise blood lactate levels (a by-product of anaerobic metabolism which contributes to the chemical process that causes sore and stiff muscles).
+Going from sauna to ice bath, (known as contrast therapy), works by restricting fluid diffusion into cells and utilizing hydrostatic pressure to reduce post-exercise blood lactate levels (a by-product of anaerobic metabolism which contributes to the chemical process that causes sore and stiff muscles).

 6. Respiratory Disease, Dementia & Alzheimers: